main street townhouse

 solution to brighten an enclosed office with no windows

 There are a few "tricks" that we love to do to open up any tight spaces.
 The first one is to replace any solid doors with a glass door.
 It instantly open the space up and connect it to the space outside.
 In this case, the small den was feeling very claustrophobic to the home owner and it felt more like a storage room than an office.
 By replacing it with the glass door, it made him feel like the room now has a window.
-And since it's adjacent to a door to the sundeck, it brought in much natural light into the room.
+And since it's adjacent to a door to the sundeck, it brought in some much needed natural light into the room.

 Any designer can tell you the wonder that mirrors can have in enlarging any tight spaces.
 By placing a horizontal mirror, much light was reflected into the room.